PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 LaFrance is one of thousands of Haitians who lived in Abaco but were displaced to Nassau after the storm.
 The government's policy is to keep evacuees off Abaco until power, water and housing is restored.

-But life in Nassau is not easy for evacuees: Haitians in the Bahamas — some recent immigrants, others who have lived in the Bahamas for generations — say they face discrimination by their Bahamanian neighbors and government officials that has made it harder to access emergency aid, shelter and health care and to find jobs to get back on their feet after the storm.
-On October 2, Prime Minister Hubert Minnis announced that Haitians in the Bahamas without documentation would be deported.
+But life in Nassau is not easy for evacuees: Haitians in the Bahamas — some recent immigrants, others who have lived in the Bahamas for generations — say that they face discrimination by their Bahamanian neighbors and that government officials that has made it harder to access emergency aid, shelter and health care and to find jobs to get back on their feet after the storm.
+On Oct.
+2, Prime Minister Hubert Minnis announced that Haitians in the Bahamas without documentation would be deported.

-So some are relying on the kindness of strangers — and Laguerre's home has emerged as the headquarters of an ad-hoc Haitian community support network.
+So some are relying on the kindness of strangers — and Laguerre's home has emerged as the headquarters of an ad hoc Haitian community support network.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.